physicsmattersmcgill/physicsmattersmcgill/README.md

   - solid state physics
   - etc.
   - These are optional
-bilingual: true/false #OPTIONAL - set to true if there is no alternative title in French, but you don't want a message to show up that says the page is only available in English.
+bilingual: true/false #OPTIONAL - if a French title exists, then the page will be bilingual.
+If there is no alternative title in French, then this defaults to false and a message shows up to say that the page is not available in French.
+Set to true only to override this behavior (no alternative title in French, but you don't want the message to show up to say the page is not available in French.)
 ```
-Finally, add a description of the event in the markdown file.
+Finally, add a description of the event in the markdown file below the frontmatter.
 Feel free to use any markdown styling (see examples.)
+This may be an abstract, or two bilingual descriptions of an event.

 # Activities
 The activities page will display a list of all of our activities that are available for the public to view/download.
 These should only be activities that are fully developed - not works in progress.